Shilpa9876123/Power-Bi-Portfolio/Sale-Analysis-README.md

 ## 🧠 Key Insights

-- The western region has the highest sales.
+- Australia has the highest percentage of Profit.
-- Electronics outperformed all other product categories.
-- Seasonal spikes in November and December.
+- Chocolate bars have the highest percentage of profit.
+- Top performers like Marney Obren maintained strong margins, while Wilone O'kielt lagged.
+- Sales, cost, and profit have seasonal fluctuations, with noticeable dips around Nov 2023 and peaks in mid-year and early 2024.

 ## 🛠️ Tools Used